quixio/quix-streams/docs/advanced/stateful-processing.md

     return {**value, 'total': total}

-# Apply a custom function and inform StreamingDataFrame to provide a State instance to it via passing "stateful=True"
+# Apply a custom function and inform StreamingDataFrame
+# to provide a State instance to it using "stateful=True"
 sdf = sdf.apply(count_messages, stateful=True)

 ```